1208kelly/user_centric_frontend_milestone_project_rk/README.md

 ### Content

 * The template for the text used in the "About Me" section was copied from, and then modified to reflect my own description, [About Jessica Caldwell](https://www.jessica-caldwell.com/about)

+* The slide menu bar was used from an online tutorial site [w3schools.com](https://www.w3schools.com/howto/howto_js_collapse_sidebar.asp)

 ### Media